NiteeshKumar31/nyc_taxi_analysis/README.md

 ###### Reading PARQUET and DELTA Files

-- The syntax is pretty much straight forward here, the only challenge is we can't query subfolder data of DELTA files.
+- The syntax is pretty much straight forward here, the only challenge is we can't query subfolder data of DELTA files as it's metadata will be store in the first folder.
 - If we want to check subfolder data, we can use WHERE clause to filter specific subfolder.
 - While reading delta files we have to specify the partition columns in with clause without fail.